OzuYatamutsu/project-overengineer/README.md

 This should configure your local kubeconfig to point to EKS.
 Run the `deploy-kube-cluster.sh` script in the project root to deploy the cluster.

 The control plane is deployed to the `default` namespace; the monitoring plane is deployed to the `monitoring-plane` namespace.

+Access the service by its ELB hostname (`kubectl get service/svc-project-overengineer-fe -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'`).

+Access the monitoring plane via the Grafana instance accessible by its ELB hostname (`kubectl -n monitoring-plane get service/svc-grafana -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'`).

 ### Config vars
 Configuration is injected at runtime via environment variables, which can be overridden when starting each individual component or upon the call to `docker-compose up`.
 The value for `REDIS_PASSWORD` must be explicitly provided on startup.